rafosorio/iks-workshop/_docs/helloworld/helloworld-home.md

 <br/>
 ###### 4. Add the helloWorld widget to the Hello World page

-- Click on the nagivation link for Hello World to be taken to that page.
+- Click on the navigation link for Hello World to be taken to that page.
 Validate by looking for the page title and the `?page=helloWorld` in the URL displayed by the browser
 - Click on **Customize** > **Widgets** > **Create Widget**

 ![import pages](../images/addnavigation.png)